What is Identity Coaching? A Complete Guide for High-Achievers

 • You're ready to do honest, structured work, not just talk about change

-The thing is, this tends to land most with professionals, leaders, and business owners.
+This lands most with professionals, leaders, and business owners.
 People whose external lives look successful but who privately know something has to give.

 How is identity coaching different from therapy, life coaching, and mentoring?